damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/12-silent-renew.md

         silentRenew: true,
         useRefreshToken: true,
         ignoreNonceAfterRefresh: true, // this is required if the id_token is not returned
-        triggerRefreshWhenIdTokenExpired: false, // required to refresh the browser if id_token is not updated after the first authentication
+        triggerRefreshWhenIdTokenExpired: false, // required when refreshing the browser if id_token is not updated after the first authentication
         // allowUnsafeReuseRefreshToken: true, // this is required if the refresh token is not rotated
         autoUserInfo: false, // if the user endpoint is not supported
         logLevel: LogLevel.Debug,